 [Heading inserted in Gazette 6 Jun 2008 p.
 2293.]

-The unit cost of entering an Oz lotto draw is made up of a subscription of $1.00 per game and an agent’s component.
+The unit cost of entering an Oz lotto draw up to and including the Oz lotto draw numbered 904 is made up of a subscription of $1.00 per game and an agent’s component.

 The agent’s component is calculated as 9% of the total subscription amount for a particular week’s entry, rounded* (where necessary) to the nearest 5 cent multiple.